Retail-Aware Amazon PPC Software

 Amazon also offers a Store Quality Rating feature to help you improve your storefront’s performance and achieve better results.
 Through this tool, you can view your store quality rating, see how it compares to your peers’ stores, and receive recommendations and insights on optimizing it.
 The feature is available under the “Brand store quality tab” on the Advertising console.

-Adding call to actions (CTAs) plays an important role in guiding your customers towards making a purchase.
+Add calls to action (CTAs) to guide your customers towards making a purchase.
 Using clear and action-driven CTAs like “Shop Now,” “Learn More,” or “Explore Collections” to encourage customers to move onto the next step in the purchasing decision, whether it is adding a product to their cart or exploring more of your product catalog.

 However, you need to strategically place your CTAs throughout the storefront – banners, category pages, and product highlights – to ensure that they improve engagement and conversions.